October 16th, 2018

 Read the full article here.

-Event: film premiere of "A Citizen Science Revolution"
+"A Citizen Science Revolution"

 On October 25th, the documentary “A Citizen Science Revolution” premieres at De Waag in Amsterdam, a creative organization operating at the intersection of science, technology and the arts to create social change.